Good news everyone

 During our original crowdfunding campaign, we successfully raised £4,210 thanks to 101 wonderful supporters.
-We are now continuing to accept donations to help us to keep working on further projects to respond to the Church of England's abuse crisis.
+We are continuing to accept donations to help us organise a day conference following publication of this book.
 Find out more about our original plans below.

-We are seeking £3000 to publish a dynamic collaborative book speaking to the Church of England.
+We are seeking £3000 to publish a dynamic collaborative book speaking to the Church of England's abuse crisis.
 Contributors include survivors, academics, theologians, commentators, lawyers, leading church figures.

 Funding breakdown: £1000 publishing costs, £1300 publicity, £700 Kindle & fees = £3000 Total